11 Skills Every Sales Development Rep Needs to Master in 2024

 11. Overcoming Objections

-Overcoming objections is so critical to an SDRs success that we developed an entire resource dedicated to the practice.
+Pro tip: Overcoming objections is so critical to an SDR’s success that we developed an entire resource dedicated to the practice.
 If you don’t have time to check it out now, download it below and save it for later.

-You can also do some of the things we’ve already mentioned on this list, like ask for feedback from others on how you handled an objection or even partner with more experienced SDRs and salespeople to learn more about how they handle objections and move on from them.
+You can also implement the practices I’ve mentioned on this list, like gathering peer feedback on how you handled objections, or even partnering with more experienced SDRs and salespeople to learn more about how they handle objections and move on from them.

 Improve Your SDR Skills

-Consistent practice of these skills will help you master them in no time.
-The learning shouldn’t stop here though, we’ve got even more great tips, templates, and tools for sales prospecting and objection handling that you’ll want to keep in your back pocket.
+Consistently practicing these SDR skills will help you master them in no time.
+Your learning opportunities don’t stop here, though.
+We’ve got even more great tips, templates, and tools for sales prospecting and objection handling that you’ll want to keep in your back pocket.
 Your inside sales team will thank you.

 Related Articles